larsthorup/k8s-kind-sandbox/README.md

 [![Build Status](https://travis-ci.org/larsthorup/k8s-kind-sandbox.png)](https://travis-ci.org/larsthorup/k8s-kind-sandbox)

+This repo demonstrates how to test k8s scripts on Travis-CI or any other CI service with no signup to any cloud services required.

+The scripts also run successfully locally using "minikube" instead of "kind".

 Inspired by this blog post: https://dzone.com/articles/running-kubernetes-in-the-ci-pipeline-for-integrat

-This repo demonstrates how to test k8s scripts on Trevis-CI with no signup to any cloud services required.

 ## Prequisites